formaloo/formaloo-wp-plugin/README.md

 3. Which Form Fields Does Formaloo support?

-Formaloo is super flexibe and it's designed to be both simple and powerful.
+Formaloo is super flexible and it's designed to be both simple and powerful.

 Formlaoo supports all of these fields: